 One minute turns into 30 minutes before I even know what happened.

-If you have been noticing that your phone is distracting you from getting your work done too, try these few tips.
+If you have noticed that your phone is distracting you from getting your work done, try these few tips.

 First, download the Focus-To-Do app and check out how to use the Pomodoro Technique.

 This technique increases your focus and helps you stay productive for specific brackets of time.

 Using this is great if you have the self-discipline not to pick up your phone during a Pomodoro.

 If you still reach for the phone because of a notification, then put the phone on airplane mode.

 Doing this will allow you to take back control of when you are checking the phone, not the phone continually telling you that you need to know who just liked that cat meme you shared earlier.

 Another handy trick is to use the desktop versions instead of the apps.

 I mentioned responding to clients earlier from my phone, which is a convenient tool for when I am away from home.